peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Return Value:</b>

 Exponential of this object.
 If this object's value is 1, returns an approximation to " e" within the given precision.
-Signals FlagInvalid and returns not-a-number (NaN) if the parameter "ctx" is null or the precision is unlimited (the context's Precision property is 0).
+Signals FlagInvalid and returns not-a-number (NaN) if the parameter  <i>ctx</i>
+ is null or the precision is unlimited (the context's Precision property is 0).

 <a id="FromBoolean_bool"></a>
 ### FromBoolean